 • Some states may allow you to show proof of correction to reduce fines.

-• If you choose to contest, appear in court on the assigned date.
+• If you contest, go to court on the scheduled date.

 • Keep records of all transactions and communications.